 "emit bills of credit, make anything but gold or silver a legal tender in payment of debts, pass any bill of attainder, ex post facto law, or law impairing the obligation of contracts."

 This brief clause is almost a presentment of what state legislatures were doing, which serious patriots regarded as wholly unacceptable.
 Failure of states to abide by the terms of international treaties must be included in such a summary, although the new Constitution went beyond the powers of states by locating treaties beyond the power of even Congress to change, once ratified.
 Some observers in fact feel that within the First Article clause, protecting the sanctity of contracts was really the nut of the matter.
 In one way or another, most states seemed to resort to paying their debts with inflation, somehow failing to recognize that borrowing never pays debts, it only postpones them.
 The great bulk of this new nation's business was to be conducted as voluntary agreements between two contracting parties.
 The State -- and the states -- were to stay out of the private sector, except as referee, to see that both sides kept their agreements.
 As a footnote, the matter of government intervention in private affairs was to rise again in the behavior of the Executive branch in the 1937 Court Packing uproar, and in the 2009 health insurance legislation.
 Some critics, therefore, have discomfort that the heaviest Constitutional weight was placed by the Founding Fathers on protecting private property.
 Are not other issues more important, they ask, like life, liberty and the pursuit of happiness?
 The Founders, of course, we're here not ranking benevolences by value; they were stating principal urgencies for convening the meeting.
 In a strange unintended way, they here stumbled on the right to property as the foundation for all other rights.
-But John Marshall understood it was true, and was to spend thirty years hammering it into place.
-People broke individual promises by defaulting on debts; they did the same collectively as governments, using inflation.
+But John Marshall understood it was true and was to spend thirty years hammering it into place.
+People broke individual promises by defaulting on debts; they did the same collection as governments, using inflation.